-Since concepts from elementary geometry play an important role in any account of the history of mathematics, we shall frequently discuss various geometrical results.
-Of course, symbolic notation will make it easier to formulate many statements, but unfortunately there are no well - established notational conventions for many key concepts.
+Symbolic notation will make it easier to formulate many statements, but unfortunately there are no well - established notational conventions for many key concepts.
 Therefore we have summarized the main features of our notation for reference purposes.
-We begin with six conventions involving lines.
+We begin with eight conventions involving lines.
 Many are surely self - explanatory, but a few might seem arbitrary.

-- 1. Given two points A and B, the unique line joining them will be denoted by AB. - Given two points A and B, the closed line segment joining them, which consists of A, B, and all points X which lie between A and B, will be denoted by [AB]; similarly, the open line segment joining them, which consists of all points X which lie between A and B, will be denoted by (AB). - 3.
-Given two points A and B, the (closed) ray starting at A and passing through B, which consists of A, B, all points X which lie between A and B, and all points X such that B lies between A and X, will be denoted by [AB.
-Equivalently, this is the set of all points X on the line AB such that A is NOT between X and B. - 4.
-The statement that a point X lies between A and B will often by written symbolically as AXB. - 5.
-Given two points A and B, the distance from A to B, or equivalently the length of the closed segment [AB], will be denoted by [AB]. - 6.
-Given three noncollinear points A, B and C, the triangle with vertices A, B, C written △ABC is the union of the three closed segments [AB], [BC] and [AC].
-This is a "hollow triangle" as opposed to the "solid triangular region" consisting of the triangle and all points which are "inside" the triangle (see page 60 of the online document http://math.ucr.edu/~res/math133/geometrynotes2b.pdf for a formal definition of a triangle's interior).
+- 1. Given two points A and B, the unique line joining them will be denoted by AB. - Given two points A and B, the closed line segment joining them, which consists of A, B, and all points X which lie between A and B, will be denoted by [AB]; similarly, the open line segment joining them, which consists of all points X which lie between A and B, will be denoted by (AB). - Given two points A and B, the closed ray starting at A and passing through B, which consists of A, B, all points X which lie between A and B, and all points X such that B lies between A and X, will be denoted by [AB.
+Equivalently, this is the set of all points X on the line AB such that A is NOT between X and B. - Similarly, the open ray starting at A and passing through B, which consists of B, all points X which lie between A and B, and all points X such that B lies between A and X, will be denoted by (AB. - 5.
+One also has the half open intervals [AB) and (AB] which contain one endpoint (indicated by a square bracket) but not the other (indicated by a round parenthesis). - 6.
+The statement that a point X lies between A and B will often by written symbolically as AXB. - 7.
+Given two points A and B, the distance from A to B, or equivalently the length of the closed segment [AB], will be denoted by [AB]. - 8.
+Given three noncollinear points A, B and C, the triangle with vertices A, B, C written $\triangle ABC$ is the union of the three closed segments [AB], [BC] and [AC].